 Because each of our patients have different needs, we can’t tell you how long you’ll have to wait when you attend the Fracture Clinic.
 It might be a long time, possibly even after midday, and we’re sorry about this.
 We really appreciate your patience when you attend.

-You might meet a range of different people depending on your injury.
-You can watch these videos to see the different types of healthcare professionals you’ll meet.
+You might meet a range of different people depending on your injury, including:

 Monday to Friday, 9am to 5pm